 On Dec.
 10, 2025, Total Wireless, a prepaid wireless carrier owned by Verizon, was made aware of a data breach involving its identity verification service provider, Veriff.
 According to disclosures filed with multiple state attorneys general, the breach occurred on Nov.
 18, 2025, and impacted a total of 8,583 Total Wireless customers across the United States.

-Of those affected, 13 were Maine residents and 128 were Massachusetts residents, as confirmed in filings with the Maine Attorney General and Massachusetts Office of Consumer Affairs and Business Regulation.
-The incident was also reported to the California Attorney General and Vermont Attorney General.
+Of those affected, 13 were Maine residents, 128 were Massachusetts residents, 20 were New Hampshire residents, and 1,095 were Texas residents, as confirmed in filings with the Maine, New Hampshire, and Texas attorney general offices, and the Massachusetts Office of Consumer Affairs and Business Regulation.

 The exposed information includes images of government-issued IDs (such as driver’s licenses), postal addresses and dates of birth.
 The breach specifically affected customers who provided their identification to Veriff for a Total Wireless promotion.

 Upon being notified of the incident, Total Wireless worked closely with Veriff to identify the individuals whose information was compromised.
 Veriff took steps to secure its systems, determined the nature of the unauthorized access and retained a cybersecurity firm to assist with the investigation.
-Total Wireless also notified law enforcement authorities.

 To support affected customers, Total Wireless is offering free identity protection and credit monitoring services for one year through Experian IdentityWorks.
 This service includes credit monitoring across the three major credit bureaus, identity restoration assistance and up to $1 million in identity theft insurance.
 Affected individuals are encouraged to enroll in these services by April 30, 2026, and to remain vigilant by reviewing account statements and credit reports for any suspicious activity.